 I see a panorama, a field of vision, but it is not identical with what arrives at my senses.
 It is a reconstruction, a simulation, a presentation of what my senses receive.
 An interpretation, a hypothesis.

-Sometimes I imagine the perceiver/self as a gelatinous pseudopod like thing, forming itself into whatever different thoughts that it has.
+Sometimes I imagine the perceiver/self as a gelatinous pseudopod like thing, assuming the shape of whatever different thoughts that it has.
 This is also part of the motivation behind my comic book superhero Particle Man, whose adventures I won't recount here.